ruziniuuuuu/ME5413_HW1/README.md

 - [x] Improve the performance of template matching by selecting the best templete based on the different dataset.
 - [x] Tune the search region of template matching to improve the performance of tracking
 - [x] Tune the parameters of Kalman Filtering to improve the performance of tracking, in order that using Kalman Filter would get a better performance than using only template matching.
-- [ ] Adjust the width and height of the template to improve the performance of tracking
+- [ ] Adjust the width and height of the template to improve the performance of tracking.

 ### Task 2